Your Questions & Answers

 The Ash and District Branch serves the areas of Ash, Ash Vale, Normandy, Mytchett and the villages on the borders of South West Surrey and North East Hampshire

-We currently have 31 interest groups covering a range of subjects, a monthly meeting with a guest speaker, and the occasional special event.
+We currently have over 30 interest groups covering a range of subjects, a monthly meeting with a guest speaker, and the occasional special event.
 Established in 2000 Ash U3A now has a membership of over 300.

 We are a charity

 Q Is U3A really a university?

 A University originally meant “a number of persons associated into one body, a society, company or community”.
 That is precisely what we are – a group of people who have come together to learn, keep fit, relax, share experiences, make friends, and just have a good laugh.

 Q Do I have to have any qualifications?

 No. Members come from all walks of life, with a range of experience and knowledge and many different skills.

 Q What is meant by the Third Age?

 A The First Age is childhood.
 The Second Age is employment and parental responsibility.
 The Third Age is the period after this.
 One in four of the UK population is in the Third Age

 A Anyone not in full-time employment is welcome.
 This means that self-employed people can join.
 There is no lower age limit for membership